powsybl/powsybl-core/docs/tools/security-analysis.md

 ## Configuration for running security-analysis command
 The configuration is defined in [powsybl configuration file](../configuration/configuration.md).

 Here is an example of a configuration to start a security analysis for 'mock' loadflow implementation(an implementation that does nothing on the network).
 Contingencies are defined in a DSL Groovy format.

-Note that different loadflow implementations might require specific configurations, in additional dedicated config file's sections.
+Note that different loadflow implementations might require specific configurations in additional dedicated config file's sections.

 ## YAML version
 ```yaml